 Some people like them, and some find them cheesy.
 He even has a book that’s nothing but his chapter intros – just for the folks who are fans.

 100% of the profits from this book go to the Springs of Hope Orphanage in Kenya, run by some friends of his.
 He helps raise money for this charity in many ways, including his annual World Wide Photo Walk.

 So if you don’t care for his sense of humor, that’s OK.
 It’s a book.
 You can just turn the page and get to the meat of his tutorial if it’s not to your taste.
 And if you like, perhaps you could help him support the Springs of Hope Orphanage.

 Support the Springs of Hope orphanage when you buy this book of Scott Kelby's chapter intros.
 Lots of "Dad humor" for fans.

 Scott Kelby Books and Video Training

-I learn a great deal from Scott using live training, video training and through his excellent books.
-The links below are some of his offerings that I bought and can recommend.
+I learn a great deal from Scott using live training, video training, and through his excellent books.
+Below are some of his offerings that I bought and can recommend.